With Mother’s Day coming up this weekend. we are starting to think about mums who will be spending Mother’s Day on the neonatal unit.

-We will open our Facebook, Twitter and Instagram accounts on Mother’s Day and see photos of gorgeous gifts, flowers and beautifully worded messages.
+On Mother’s Day social media will be flooded by photos of gorgeous gifts, flowers and beautifully worded messages.
 For a mum with a baby on a neonatal unit this is heartbreaking.
-We don’t want anyone to not have a nice Mother’s Day but we can’t help but feel hurt and bitter that we are being robbed of our Mother’s Day.
+We don’t want anyone to not have a nice Mother’s Day.
+We just can’t help but feel hurt and bitter that we are being robbed of our Mother’s Day.

-There is no laying in bed whilst dads and kids make us breakfast in bed.
-We have to get up, get dressed, get in the car and travel to the hospital to see our baby on Mother’s Day.
-We have to buzz through the double doors of the neonatal unit and wait for a stranger to let us in to see our baby.
+This Sunday some of us will have to get up, get dressed, get in the car and travel to the hospital to see our baby.
+Some of us have to buzz through the double doors of the neonatal unit and wait for a stranger to let us in to see our baby.
 We have to take our coat’s off and wash our hands before we can go into the same room that are baby is in.
 We have to ask a nurse how are baby has been overnight, because we don’t know!
 We have been unable to keep popping in to sneak a peek at them whilst they are lay in their cots and plant a kiss on their sleeping heads.
 We haven’t seen our baby since the previous day, and it hurts.

 You can donate today and help us support more mums in neonatal care